 The notion of adapting conservation and management measures to protect the Willamette River from urban development in the river corridor first surfaced in the late 1960s.
 The enactment of several bills by the state legislature set the stage for today's Willamette River Greenway program.
 Through state mandate (ORS 390.314), the Oregon Department of Transportation (ODOT) was charged with the task of developing a greenway plan through a cooperative effort of state and local governments.
 In 1974, the Preliminary Willamette River Greenway Plan was completed, depicting proposed greenway boundaries.
-Subsequently, the Land Conservation and Development Commission (LCDC) was directed to revise the Plan as deemed necessary (i.e., its boundaries) and determine how the Plan was to be carried out, all through a cooperative and hearings while revising the Greenway Plan.
+Subsequently, the Land Conservation and Development Commission (LCDC) was directed to revise the Plan as deemed necessary (i.e., its boundaries) and determine how the Plan was to be carried out, all through a cooperative state/local effort.
+LCDC went through a series of local and regional meetings and hearings while revising the Greenway Plan.
 The result was a revised greenway boundary and adoption of Statewide Planning Goal 15, Willamette River Greenway.